Painting on Wood : Steps by step guide on how to paint on wooden surface

-Apply a last coat of paint using a brush or roller as you want now.
-It will be the final coat, so do not make any mistake here, be careful.
+Apply a last coat of paint using a brush or roller as you want.
+This will be the final coat, so be careful not to make any mistakes here.
 Allow the paint to dry overnight or more before using it.

 8. Apply a Sealant